 ENDURANCE / RALLY RAID

 In 1997, the FIA would officially revive the Group S idea with the WRC (World Rally Car) class.
 While a bit more strict on the rules (such as a higher minimum weight, smaller restrictor plates, and limitations on aerodynamic overhangs), it did give birth to high tech purpose built rally machines once again.
 The new WRC regulations stated that 20 “evolution” cars needed to be built (instead of 10 for Group S) but this time on an existing production chassis that was manufactured to at least 25,000 units.
 Technology had advanced so much in the previous 10 years that the sheer cost of the new WRC cars made Group B pale in comparison.
-In 2008, million dollar machines paired with a bad economic context led the FIA to strangle the rules once more.
+In 2006 and 2010, million dollar machines paired with a bad economic context led the FIA to strangle the rules once more.

 For 2017, with high technology now available at a cheaper cost, the FIA has announced the return of the electronic controls and more importantly a power gain up to 380 HP thanks to an increase in turbo restrictor size to 36 mm.
 The cars will also be allowed to implement 55 mm wider bodywork, greater overhangs, extra aerodynamic features such as canards, and shed 25 kg of weight.
 These new regulations bring the sport back closer to what Group B and Group S had started more than 30 years before.

 “However, it is worth to mention that FWD to AWD conversions are still sadly allowed for the WRC class which means that manufacturers do not have to build “true” turbo AWD road versions to be sold to the public.
-For me, this lack of proper homologation has killed any sense of relating to the WRC cars for the common folk… at least for those who have a brain and a dream of owning a “true” street version of their favorite WRC rally car!”
+For me, this lack of proper homologation has killed any sense of relating to the WRC cars for the common folk… at least for those who have a brain and a dream of owning a “true” street version of their favourite WRC rally car!”

 AN IMMORTAL LEGACY